Chris Mckinney's acclaimed sci-fi noir series continues in book 2 of the Water City trilogy, Eventide, Water City.

 NOW IN PAPERBACK

-Discover the first book in a brilliant new sci-fi noir trilogy from Hawai'i author Chris McKinney.
+Discover the book 1 in Chris McKinney's brilliant new sci-fi noir trilogy.

 In a future of underwater cities, artificially extended lifespans, and a wealth gap that has outlived a near-apocalypse, a world-weary detective investigates the grisly murder of the enigmatic scientist who once saved the world.